-Throughout Black History Month and all year long, educating our youngest learners on our country’s past is an essential part of how we can create a more equitable future.
+Throughout Black History Month and all year long, educating our youngest learners on our country’s past is an essential part of how we can create a bright future.

 Alumni Spotlight: Living History